CarlMurray/bliss-pp1/README.md

 - A DNS record for a subdomain of my portfolio, carlmurray.design, was created for this project.
 - The GitHub repository was connected to AWS Amplify for hosting.
 - Custom domain (https://bliss.carlmurray.design) was added with an SSL certificate on AWS Amplify.
-- __The production site is available at https://bliss.carlmurray.design OR https://main.d2k8k5ekazru51.amplifyapp.com__
+- __The production site is available at https://bliss.carlmurray.design OR https://carlmurray.github.io/bliss-pp1/
+- Note: Site was deployed to GitHub Pages for project submission and acts as a backup to the AWS/custom domain site.
+Both sites are identical and are built from the same repo/branch and source code.

 ### Steps for deployment on AWS:
 - Navigate to AWS Amplify dashboard (sign-up required)